Environmental Social Governance (ESG)

 OPPORTUNITIES

-We have conducted an initial assessment of climate related opportunities and do not expect any material opportunities to develop within the short term.
-However, we are encouraged by growing consumer awareness of choosing sustainable products which may help grow our jewellery retail operations.
+Our review of climate related opportunities did not present any material opportunities above our current operations and activities.
+We are encouraged by growing consumer awareness of choosing sustainable products which may help grow our jewellery retail operations.

 We identified the following climate related opportunities:

-Sustainable product offering: Opportunity to attract and retain customers by aligning with their sustainability expectations.
+Sustainable product offering: Opportunity to attract and retain customers and staff by aligning with their sustainability expectations.

 Strategic Priorities